krober10nd/SeismicMesh/docs/source/usrman/overview.rst

 .. note ::
     This program uses a modified version of the *DistMesh* algorithm [distmesh]_ to generate simplical meshes.

 For the generation of triangular meshes in 2D and 3D, we use a modified version of the *DistMesh* algorithm [distmesh]_.
 The algorithm is both simple and practically useful as it can produce high-geometric quality meshes in N-dimensional space.
-Further, by utilizing our approach to produce mesh size functions, the mesh generation algorithm is capable of generating high-quality meshes faithful to user-defined target sizing fields and that are numerically stable.
+Further, by utilizing our approach to produce mesh size functions, the mesh generation algorithm is capable of generating high-quality meshes faithful to user-defined target sizing fields.
+A benefit of this is that mesh sizes can be built to respect numerically stability requirements a priori.

 Briefly, the mesh generation algorithm is iterative and terminates after a pre-set number of iterations (e.g., 50-100).
 It commences with an initial distribution of vertices in the domain and iteratively relocates the vertices to create higher-geometric quality elements.
 The edges of the mesh act as *springs* that obey a constitutive law (e.g., Hooke's Law) otherwise referred to as a *force function*.
 During each meshing iteration, the discrepancy between the length of the edges in the mesh connectivity and their target length from the sizing function produce movement in the triangles' vertices.